Exponential decay for damped Klein-Gordon equations on asymptotically cylindrical and conic manifolds: Introduction

 \end{theorem} Though the idea of the proof is similar to that of \cite{bj16}, we need new tools because of we are leaving $\setr^d$.
 In \cite{bj16}, they used the fact that $\prod_{i=1}^d\cos(\pi x_i)\in C^\infty_b(\setr^d)$ has critical points exactly at $\mathbb{Z}^d\subset\setr^d$.
 On our $(M, g)$, neither the function nor the $\mathbb{Z}^d$-structure remains.
 We manage to get this fixed on cylindrical ends, but it remains unfixable on those sub-conic ends.

 To counter such difficulty in dealing with the subconic ends, we develop a novel Carleman estimate using a finite family of weight functions on manifolds of bounded geometry without boundary.
 The idea is based on that of two-weight Carleman estimates in bounded domain developed in \cite{bur98}.
-The new estimate allows us to construct a finite family of Carleman weights on each end, possibly very degenerate or even identically a constant somewhere, to cover the whole manifold and to give a global Carleman estimate.
-To our knowledge, this global Carleman estimate using finitely many weight functions has not been employed previously by other users.
+The new estimate allows us to construct on each end a finite family of Carleman weights, possibly very degenerate or even identically a constant somewhere, to cover the whole manifold and to give a global Carleman estimate.
+To our knowledge, this global Carleman estimate using finitely many weight functions has not been employed previously.
 This Carleman estimate with multiple weights might be interesting on its own for other applications.

+We note here that the regularity assumptions upon the damping $a$ in these two theorems can be weakened.
+In Theorem \ref{LT1} we only need $a\in L^\infty(M)$ to be uniformly continuous, and in Theorem \ref{LT2} we only need $a\in L^\infty(M)$.
+We choose not to develop those improvements here but they follow from the strategy described in \cite{bj16}.

 We organise our paper in the following order: in Section 2, we introduce our Carleman estimate with multiple weights; in Section 3, we show there exists a family of Carleman weight functions on our prespecified manifold $(M, g)$ compatible with the Carleman estimate developed in Section 2; in Section 4, we finish the proof of Theorem \ref{LT1} concluding the exponential decay; in Section 5, we finish the proof of Theorem \ref{LT2} concluding the logarithmic decay.
 An appendix on analysis on manifolds of bounded geometry is attached at the end of the paper.